cnabio/cnab-spec/901-process.md

 weight: 901
 ---

-# Appendix A: Preliminary Release Process
+# Appendix A: The Process of Developing the Specification

-While CNAB has not officially been assigned to a standards body, it is good practice to put in place a provisional process for indicating the status, stability, and reliability of the specification.
+This process governs the motion of a specification from rough draft through full standardization.
+A document is termed a _deliverable_ as it passes through various phases from _pre-draft deliverable_ to _accepted deliverable_, at which point it becomes a final specification.

 ## Versioning

 Specifications shall each track their own versions.
-A specification will call out a target version (such as 1.0), and then also include its phase (such as Working Draft, see below) to indicate progress towards the target version.
+A specification will call out a target version (such as 1.0), and then also include its phase (such as Pre-Draft, see below) to indicate progress towards the target version.

-The CNAB Core specification shall therefore be formally referenced as _Cloud Native Application Bundle Core 1.0.0_.
-The phase of the process MAY be appended as a stability marker: _Cloud Native Application Bundle Core 1.0.0-WD_.
-It MAY be abbreviated to _CNAB1_.
+For example, one of the specifications in this repository is the CNAB Core specification.
+The CNAB Core specification should be formally referenced as _Cloud Native Application Bundle Core 1.0.0_.
+The phase of the process MAY be appended as a stability marker: _Cloud Native Application Bundle Core 1.0.0-Draft_.
+It MAY be abbreviated to _CNAB1_ or _CNAB1-Draft_.

+Other specifications must follow the same nomenclature.

-## Process
+## Development Process

-The provisional process is outlined here, and is derived from the [W3C Process](https://www.w3.org/2017/Process-20170301/)

 The specification will proceed through the following phases:

-- *Working Draft (WD)*: During this phase, the specification is open for review.
-During this phase, major (breaking) changes may be made.
-- *Candidate Recommendation (CR)*: This phase indicates that a final review is immanent.
-During this phase, minor (non-breaking) changes may be made, and major changes will be considered if they present an immanent problem with the specification.
-- *Recommendation (REC)*: This phase indicates that the specification is stable, and the present version is no longer open for changes to the conformance of the specification
-  - W3C [class 1 and 2 changes](https://www.w3.org/2017/Process-20170301/#correction-classes) are allowed on a recommendation.
-  - W3C class 3 and 4 changes can be addressed in a _minor version update_.

-And [errata section](https://www.w3.org/2017/Process-20170301/#rec-modify) may be added to a specification as an appendix, as a location for tracking clarifications and changes.
+- *Pre-Draft (PD):* Any working group participant or contributor may submit a proposed initial draft document as a candidate for this working group.
+The Working Group Chair may designate such a submission as a Pre-Draft Document.
+- *Draft (Draft):* A Pre-Draft may be approved by the working group, in which case it becomes an official draft under the auspices of the CNAB specification working group.
+The working group will continue to revise the draft until it is in a state the group sees as fit for standardization.
+- *Working Group Approval (GA):* When the working group believes a draft fit for standardization, the group formally approves the draft and submits it for final approval.
+- *Final Approval (AD):* The Executive Director (or a named proxy) may grant Final Approval to a draft with Working Group Approval.
+At this point, the work is now designated an Approved Deliverable and is no longer a draft.
+- *Publication:* When Final Approval is granted, the Approved Deliverable is made publicly available under the terms of the Open Web Foundation 1.0 license.
+- *Submission to Other Standards Bodies:* With the approval of the Working Group, the Executive Director may submit an Approved Deliverable to another standards body in collaboration with the JDF.

+Documents that have reached AD are considered complete.
+Errata may be captured in a separate section of the document, but the document itself is not changed except to correct typographical and formatting errors where necessary.

+When the content of a document needs changes that cannot be captured as errata, a new _version_ of the specification must be created, and must proceed through the stages outlined above.

+## Changes

+An earlier "provisional" process was outlined here, based on W3's model.
+That provisional process has now been replaced with the process described herein.

+Anything previously marked "Working Draft" is now considered to be a Draft, as they have been accepted for work by the working group.